Self-Hosting a Parser: The Bootstrap Problem

 the whole meta-grammar is maybe 40 lines of Odin. that's the entire bootstrap. forty lines of hand-written struct literals and then Pegasus can parse any PEG grammar you throw at it, compile it to bytecode, and run it. everything after those 40 lines is self-sustaining.

-i think that's what makes the bootstrap problem interesting in practice — the gap between "nothing" and "self-hosting" is usually smaller than you'd expect. you don't need to write a full compiler in assembly. you just need enough to get off the ground, and then the system can take over. for Pegasus, "enough" was a handful of Odin structs that describe what PEG looks like. the rest follows from there.
+the gap between "nothing" and "self-hosting" is smaller than you'd expect. you don't need to write a full compiler in assembly. you need enough to get off the ground, and then the system takes over. for Pegasus, "enough" was a handful of Odin structs that describe what PEG looks like.